massgov/MDO-Standards/README.md

 #### Process
 The following will enumerate the ideal coding process through which a member should traverse when writing any piece of code for the MDO.

 1. Gather requirements
 2. Write tests
 3. Rough documentation, comments, and pseudo-code
+4. Write code
-4. Test code
+5. Test code
-5. Finalize documentation
+6. Finalize documentation
-6. Style review, code review
+7. Style review, code review
-7. Integration testing
+8. Integration testing
-8. Pull Request
+9. Pull Request
-9. Deployment/integration with code base
+10. Deployment/integration with code base

 #### Python